GoogleCloudPlatform/python-docs-samples/dataflow/gemma-flex-template/README.md

 ## Before you begin

+Make sure you have followed the [Dataflow setup instructions](../../README.md).

 Follow the steps in this section to create the necessary environment to run this workflow.

 ### Enable Google Cloud services